Dominican Republic - Technical Advisory Mission

 A national policy should be established by the Government towards the establishment of the National Geospatial Database Infrastructure, and a policy so that government agencies exchange information more easily;

-CNE to implement a training programme should be implemented to increase the skills of staff on the use of satellite imagery, including radar imagery in case of floods.
-ITLA or the national university could implement such a programme;
+CNE should implemented a training programme to increase the skills of staff on the use of satellite imagery, including radar imagery in the case of floods.
+ITLA or the National Autonomous University of Santo Domingo could implement such a programme.